 Choosing a High-Quality CBD Oil

 Unfortunately all CBD oils are not the same, and some may contain very little cannabidiol.
 To protect yourself, look for an established brand such as Hempure that makes full-spectrum CBD products using organically grown materials with zero THC.
 Hempure also utilizes third-party laboratory testing to test for potency, toxins, microbes, terpenes, and solvents—and consumers can easily view the results on the website.

 Your CBD oil should also be cruelty free, sustainably sourced, and free of any artificial additives of any kind.
 Typically CBD oil isn’t a single-ingredient product, so it’s perfectly fine if your hemp extract is sold in a healthy oil base such as olive or coconut, so long as you can be confident about how much cannabidiol the bottle actually contains.
 When shopping for CBD, it’s important not to confuse CBD oil with culinary hemp oil, which is a delicious, healthy ingredient for smoothies and salad dressings, but contains no cannabidiol at all.

 CBD oil shows great potential as a wonderful addition to a gut-healthy lifestyle.
-Partnering well with probiotics and prebiotics, it rounds out a gut-boosting trio that will help you feel your best at every stage of life.
+Partnering well with probiotics and prebiotics, it rounds out a gut-friendly trio that will help keep you feeling your best at every stage of life.

 1. Mouslech Z, Valla V. (2009).
 Endocannabinoid system: An overview of its potential in current medical practice.
 Neuro Endocrinology Letters, 30(2):153-79.